 Neutron to proton ratio as a function of time after singularity.
 Shown are the contributions from thermal equilibrium (blue), from free neutron decay (gray) and the real evolution including BBN (red).
-The heavier nuclei are produced mainly by the reactions - (6) He + H $\rightarrow$ Li + $\gamma$ (7) He + He $\rightarrow$ Be + $\gamma$ - (8) Be + $n \rightarrow$ Li + p The production of heavier isotopes is strongly suppressed as there are no stable isotopes with mass numbers 5 and 8 (this also suppresses the Li abundance); All nuclei with mass number A = 5 have half-lives smaller than ~10 s, while the longest lives A = 5 nuclei have half-lives shorter than 1 s.
+The heavier nuclei are produced mainly by the reactions (6) He + H $\rightarrow$ Li + $\gamma$ (7) He + He $\rightarrow$ Be + $\gamma$ (8) Be + $n \rightarrow$ Li + p The production of heavier isotopes is strongly suppressed as there are no stable isotopes with mass numbers 5 and 8 (this also suppresses the Li abundance); All nuclei with mass number A = 5 have half-lives smaller than ~10-23 s, while the longest lived A = 5 nuclei have half-lives shorter than 1 s.

 Overview of reactions involved in the synthesis of elements in BBN Calculations of the abundances are compared with observations to derive $\eta{10}$ .
 Abundances are measured in unprocessed matter, i.e. systems with low metallicity (metallicity is the abundance of elements heavier than helium).
-As all deuterium is destroyed when cycled in stars, the measurement of its abundance gives the most precise value for $\eta{10}$ .
+Abundances can be obtained from He and H, .... absorption lines: column density: Correlation between line depth to amount of intervening matter!
 The He abundance is measured in stars as a function of metallicity.
 The higher the metallicity, the higher the He of the star (processing of primordial matter in stars) $\rightarrow$ extrapolation to zero metallicity gives the primordial value.
 There is a remarkably good agreement between measured abundances over five orders of magnitude.
-The baryon to photon ratio thus derived from BBN alone is: $$5.7 < \eta{10,BBN} < 6.7$$ This is in very good agreement with the value derived from CMB alone $$\eta{10,CMB}$$ = 6.047±0.074.
+The baryon to photon ratio thus derived from BBN alone is:

+$$5.7 < \eta{10,BBN} < 6.7$$

+This is in very good agreement with the value derived from CMB alone

+$$\eta{10,CMB}$$

+= 6.047±0.074.

 The Lithium abundance is systematically off by $5\sigma$ !
 This is so far an unresolved problem.
-It could have several explanations: - → Systematic errors in observed abundances, - → Uncertainties in stellar physics (Li destruction in stars), - → Uncertainties in nuclear inputs (poorly measured resonances), - → New Physics, must leave abundances of other isotopes unchanged.
+It could have several explanations: - → Systematic errors in observed abundances, - → Uncertainties in stellar physics (Li destruction in stars), - ➔ Uncertainties in nuclear inputs (poorly measured resonances), but latest updates have increased the tension! - → New Physics, must leave abundances of other isotopes unchanged → Difficult, but there are some